ai2cm/fv3net/workflows/run_with_learned_nudging/README.md

 pressure thickness and horizontal winds.
 See Makefile for examples of how to submit the jobs.

+This workflow uses output from long nudged simulations generated with the `single_fv3gfs_runs` workflow.
+This dependency is in the `prepare_config.py` script which hard-codes in the location of zarr stores of monthly mean nudging tendencies from the afore-mentioned long nudged simulations.

 The `postprocess.sh` script must be called from the root of the fv3net repository.
 Furthermore, it must be manually called after the jobs initiated by `make run_all_remote` finish.
 Those jobs can be monitored by `kubectl get pods`.